What temperature is too hot to work?

 Because the heat in the UK this week is nothing like we've ever felt before and subsequently something that hasn't been planned for, there is not a specific temperature in place by the law that specifies when exactly it's too hot to work.
 The Health & Safety Executive (HSE) guidance only sets a minimum temperature to work at 16C (60.8F) or, if physical labour is involved, 13C (55.4F).
 However, their recent guidance surrounding the weather states that the temperature in a workplace must be "reasonable" with "clean and fresh air".

-The HSE said: "Employers must make sure indoor workplaces remain at a reasonable temperature and manage the risk of working outdoors in hot environments, according to the Health and Safety Executive (HSE).
+The HSE says: "Employers must make sure indoor workplaces remain at a reasonable temperature and manage the risk of working outdoors in hot environments, according to the Health and Safety Executive (HSE).
 The workplace regulator is sharing guidance ahead of the extreme warm weather predicted for Great Britain at the start of next week.

 "A heatwave warning is in place until Tuesday (19 July), so HSE is reminding employers of their legal duty to ensure employees can work in reasonable temperatures in indoor workplaces.
 What is reasonable varies and will depend upon the nature of the individual workplace.